annebrown/content-data/content/1.frameworks/angular/index.md

   - toc
 ---

-> Well documented, scaleable, highly efficient, web dev framework with abundent tools, APIs and libs.
+> Well documented, scaleable, highly efficient, web dev framework with a rich set of tools, APIs and libs, and a large and active community.

+Angular is used for building SPAs, whereby all the necessary code is loaded in to a single page.

-Angular is SPA, so browser only renders the part of the page that is required.
+Content changes are rendered dynamically, loading only the part of the page that is required.
 Reduces traffic and increases responsiveness.